Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 Sony RX100 VI vs Panasonic TZ200: Design and ergonomics

 The Sony RX100 VI is impressively small and light, indeed it is significantly smaller than the TZ200.
 The problem here is that it is also a little slippery, with no grip or textured areas to help it feel just that little more secure in the hand.
 By contrast, the TZ200, while bigger, has a grip and feels much nicer to use overall.
-The interface for the TZ200 also makes much sense, while the touchscreen interface extends to menus and so on, again making it much easier to use.
+The interface for the TZ200 also makes more sense, with its top-plate dial being nicer to use than Sony’s rear dial.
+Meanwhile the TZ200’s really well-implemented touchscreen interface extends to menus and so on, again making it much easier to use.

 Winner: Panasonic TZ200